 Xiaomi India announced their plans to enter into payment services in collaboration with ICICI Bank and PayU back in December.
 Now, with the recent MIUI 10 Global Beta ROM, the company has introduced Mi Pay 2.0 in a dark mode custom app.

-Xiaomi’s mobile payment service enables customers to pay bills, including phone bills, electricity bills, water bills as well as do mobile and DTH recharges.
+Xiaomi’s mobile payment service enables customers to pay, including phone, electricity, and water bills, and do mobile and DTH recharge.
 In India, it has been cleared by the National Payments Corporation of India (NPCI) for large group usage.

-To use the app, users need to sign into the Mi account and provide with the permission, it requires for Phone, Contacts and SMS access.
+To use the app, users need to sign into the Mi account and provide permission, it requires Phone, Contacts, and SMS access.
 The transaction will be done directly with the user’s bank account just after it has been verified with the Mi Pay app.
 Xiaomi claimed that the service would be available to all MIUI 10 users shortly.